francisdavey/startup-law/source/intro.md

 | Enterprise Management Investment Scheme (EMIS) |                                      |

 See: <http://www.hmrc.gov.uk/shareschemes/> for reference.

+### EMIS
+An EMIS is likely to be the most interesting to most fast equity startups.
+It is a share option scheme (rather than a share scheme).

+- company has assets of up to £30,000,000
+- employees may purchase up to £250,000 shares
+- no tax or NI at the time the option is granted
+- if the option is exercised within 10 years (and there is no "disqualifying event" before that) the employee will only pay tax or NI on any discount on the shares

+### CSOP
+Works very similarly to EMIS but:

+- employees may only buy up to £30,000 worth of shares
+- less favourable capital gains tax treatment

+### SIP
+A SIP is a "plan" in which shares may be kept.
+An employee will have to keep them in the plan for up to 5 years in order to avoid paying any tax or NI.
+There are four kinds of shares under SIP:

+- free shares - up to £3,600 worth of shares for which the employee does not have to pay
+- partnership shares - bought by the employee out of their salary before tax and NI are deducted, up to 10% of salary or £1,800 whichever is the smaller sum
+- matching shares - up to 2 shares per partnership share bought
+- dividend shares - taken instead of dividends on free, partnership and matching shares, up to £1,500 per year.

+### SAYE
+The employee saves mony and, after a period of time (3 - 5 years), may use the savings to buy shares.

 # Intellectual Property
 There's a lot of useful information at the [OWN-IT site](http://www.own-it.org/knowledge), including a [rather colourful glossary](http://www.own-it.org/knowledge/36/category) of terms.